 No time to read?
 Save it to Pinterest to enjoy later.

 This year I had plans to travel to Greece and Iceland.
 And I also wanted to add in Cortona in Italy as well if I could.

 But sadly, for various reasons, the Greece component fell over.
 Which was hard at the time, but now makes perfect sense.

 I am ready for a change and for us, that means a tree change.
 I never thought I would move away from the coast again.
-I have done it at various times throughout my life and have always come back.
+I have done it at various times throughout my life and had always come back.
 But this is a little different.

 Because I am creating a life that will hopefully feel like I am travelling.
 ALL THE TIME.

 Thank goodness the Greece trip didn’t go ahead.
 How could I possibly host a group overseas with all that entails while I am trying to pack up a house?
 And find a new one.
-And establish myself in a new community.
+And establish me in a new community.

 I never thought I would be happy sacrificing travel.
 But I can honestly say that in these circumstances I am more than happy.
 I feel like I am organising a permanent holiday for myself.

 And I am a total freak about moving.
 I love it!!
 Yep clearing out all the old stuff, packing boxes and setting up a new home.
 A new beginning!
 Crazy I know!